jungsoft/crudry/README.md

 Crudry is an elixir library for DRYing CRUD of Phoenix Contexts and Absinthe Resolvers.

+It also provides a simple middleware for translating changeset errors into readable messages.

 Documentation can be found at [https://hexdocs.pm/crudry](https://hexdocs.pm/crudry).

 ## Installation